oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 # Concatenated Serialization for Client Attestations {#alternative-representation}

-A Client Attestation according to this specification MAY be presented using an alternative representation for cases where the header-based mechanism (as introduced in introduced in []{#headers}) does not fit the underlying protocols, e.g., for direct calls to Browser APIs.
+A Client Attestation according to this specification MAY be presented using an alternative representation for cases where the header-based mechanism (as introduced in introduced in [](#headers) does not fit the underlying protocols, e.g., for direct calls to Browser APIs.
 In those cases, a concatenated serialization of the Client Attestation and Client Attestation PoP can can be used.

 ## Concatenated Serialization Format {#format-alternative}